 How to Water Peonies

-If you need to water your peonies, give them 1 or 2 inches of water each time.
+Give them 1 or 2 inches each time if you need to water your peonies.
 This helps prevent overwatering and ensures that the soil stays consistently moist.
 Give your peonies a drink in the morning rather than the afternoon.

 Signs of Overwatering